SandMin3r/RedditClient/README.md

 ## Take a look

-You can see the app running at: (pending)
+You can see the app running at: https://redditsand.netlify.app/

 ## Redux State Management